 Have you received a fake trade mark renewal notice

-Rogue traders have been sending fake trade mark renewal notices out to unsuspecting companies and individuals demanding inflated trade mark renewal fees.
+We look at the perennial problem of unsuspecting companies and individuals receiving fake trade mark renewal notices with inflated trade mark renewal fees from rogue traders.
 Do you know how to spot one?

-The scammers send the notices shortly before trade marks are up for renewal.
-The notices look official and most recipients are likely to believe that they are genuine as they contain details of the existing trade marks and demand payment of a fee.
+The scammers send the notices shortly before trade marks are due for renewal.
+The notices look official and most recipients are likely to believe that they are genuine as they contain details about the existing trade marks and demand payment of a fee.

 How can you tell if you have been targeted?
 The rule is simple.
 The only entities that should be communicating with you about renewing your trademarks are:

-• IPO (The Intellectual Property Office) for UK trademarks; and
+• IPO (The Intellectual Property Office) for UK trademarks.

 • OHIM (The Office for Harmonization in the Internal Market) for European Community trademarks.